The purpose of this ministry is to provide the Holy Bread used in the liturgical services of the church

 5. Cover with cloth, let rise 30 minutes in warm place

 6. Sprinkle tops lightly with flour, press seal in very firmly.
 Pierce for bubbles around the edges, and pierce the 4 corners of the "lamb".
+Do not pierce any other places in the seal.

 LOTS of interesting facts and info about Holy Bread: www.prosphora.org Please note: this site is no longer active, but still is very informative!